privacyguides/privacyguides.org/docs/productivity.md

     We are working on establishing defined criteria for every section of our site, and this may be subject to change.
 If you have any questions about our criteria, please [ask on our forum](https://discuss.privacyguides.net/latest) and don't assume we didn't consider something when making our recommendations if it is not listed here.
 There are many factors considered and discussed when we recommend a project, and documenting every single one is a work-in-progress.

-In general, we define collaboration platforms as full-fledged suites which could reasonably act as a replacement to collaboration platforms like Google Drive.
+#### Minimum Requirements

-- Open-source.
+- Must be open-source.
-- "Zero-trust" end-to-end encryption.
+- Must implement "zero-trust" end-to-end encryption.
-- Password-protected files.
+- Must support password-protected files.

 #### Best-Case

 Our best-case criteria represents what we would like to see from the perfect project in this category.
 Our recommendations may not include any or all of this functionality, but those which do may rank higher than others on this page.

-- Audited.
+- Should have a published audit from a reputable, independent third-party.